anna-geller/kestra-ci-cd/README.md

 ```

-# CI/CD from a flow
+## CI/CD from a flow using a GitHub webhook trigger

 Alternatively, you can use a Kestra flow that will deploy production flows based on the current state of the default branch.
 You can either run this flow on schedule or in response to a GitHub webhook event.

 ```yaml